Accordion beginner songs and sheet music

 Do your fingers play the line smoothly?
 If not, where are you stumbling, and what can you do to correct that passage?

 If everything worked fine, memorize the next line.

-Have a look at the video below to memorize the song Ode To Joy.
+Have a look at the video below to memorize the song Ode To Joy, a beginner accordion song.